FileOnchain/fileonchain/README.md

 # Fileonchain

-To start your Phoenix server:
+To start the server:

+  * Run `docker compose up` in one terminal window to start Postgres and Hasura
   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`